Oracle Text enables you to build text query applications and document classification applications.

 CONTEXT index on a column that contains XML data.
 The column type can be

-XMLType, but it can also be any supported type provided you use the correct index preference for XML data.
+XMLType or any supported type, provided that you use the correct index preference for XML data.

 With the Text-on-XML method, use the standard

 CONTAINS query and add a structured constraint to limit the scope of a search to a particular section, field, tag, or attribute.
-This amounts to specifying the structure inside text operators, such as
+That is, specify the structure inside text operators, such as

 For example, set up your